 Auto insurance liability coverage according to N.J.S.A.
-39:6B-1, must meet a minimum standard that includes $15,000 of insurance coverage in the event that one person is injured or killed in an accident, $30,000 of insurance coverage in the event that more than one person is injured or killed in an accident, and $5,000 of insurance coverage for property damage in an accident.
+39:6B-1, must meet a minimum standard that includes $15,000 of insurance coverage if one person is injured or killed in an accident, $30,000 of insurance coverage if more than one person is injured or killed in an accident, and $5,000 of insurance coverage for property damage in an accident.

-Failing to meet the requirements set forth in the New Jersey statutes results in serious penalties.
+Failing to meet the requirements outlined in the New Jersey statutes results in serious penalties.
 The New Jersey Motor Vehicle Commission requires drivers who are convicted of driving without insurance to pay surcharges of approximately $250 over 3 years before their license is eligible to be reinstated.
-Insurance companies can also impose monetary penalties, including high-cost premiums, when an individual is convicted of operating a vehicle without insurance and insures their vehicles in the future.
+Insurance companies can also impose monetary penalties, including high-cost premiums when an individual is convicted of operating a vehicle without insurance and insure their vehicles in the future.

 Additional consequences vary depending on driver history:

 Drivers who are convicted of driving without insurance can face:

 - A minimum number of hours of community service

 - A mandatory 1-year driver’s license suspension.
 However, the period of license suspension may be reduced or eliminated if the person provides the court with satisfactory proof of motor vehicle liability at the time of the hearing.